Patience is the keyword

 One must have patience to wait for the horse to develop its muscles so that it will be able to carry out the work we ask it to do without suffering harm.

-If you train your horse according to Art2ride then patience will at some point be an entirely natural.
-At first it can be difficult.
-But after some time, you begin to get your eyes up for all the little details.
-This is the wonderful thing about this training.
-Suddenly, it is no longer the major changes that are important, it is the small daily improvements that welcome one.
-You will have something new to look forward to and rejoice in every day.
+If you train your horse as I do and recommend, then patience will at some point become a natural thing in the training of the horse.
+At first, it can be difficult.
+But after a while, you start to see all the little details.
+That's the wonderful thing about this form of training.
+Suddenly it is no longer the big changes that matter, it is the small daily improvements that delight one.
+You get something new to look forward to and enjoy every single day.

 You will at some point experience that you will have to take a step back in training.
 This is where one might think that one's patience is put on a test.
 But when you reach the point where you have been better at assessing what the horse's needs are, then it is not at all difficult.
 It will be quite natural and absolutely necessary.
 Of course, you may be annoyed a little that you did not get it right from the start, but you have no doubt that you will take the time it takes.